cryptopunksnotdead/programming-cryptopunks/03_generate.md

 - Ears
 - Beard
 - Hair
-- Accessoire

-The first five parts are always required and the last three optional.
+The first five parts are always required and the last two optional.

 For every part there is a matching directory (e.g. `/face`, `/mouth`, `/nose`, etc.) and